3D physical structure and angular expansion of the remnant of the recurrent nova T Pyx: Analysis

 The quantified magnification (QM) method of minimization of residuals described by \cite{2019MNRAS.483.3773S} will be applied to single features (clumps) and global regions (SF and GF, respectively) on the pairs of \emph{HST} WFPC2 1994-2007 and 1995-2007 images to provide an accurate determination of their angular expansion rate.
 The QM method consists in the minimisation of residuals between images from different epochs.
 This procedure magnifies the earliest epoch image by a factor 1+$f$ before subtracting it from a more recent image.
 For example, for the 1994-1995 pair of images, the magnification factor is applied to the 1994 image before subtracting it from the 1995 image.
 The optimal magnification factor is estimated by calculating the statistics in the difference image for each value of $f$ in regions around noticeable knots, minimising the dispersion, which is noted to decrease until a minimum value is reached to then start increasing again.
 The QM method can be applied to single features (SF-QM) and to global features or large regions (GF-QM) as performed in \citet{2019MNRAS.483.3773S} for the nova shell IPHASX\,J210204.7$+$471015.

 After inspecting the expansion patterns exhibited by the clumps and filaments in the multi-epoch {\it HST} images of Fig.~\ref{fig:HST}, we defined several circular, square and rectangular regions encompassing different clumps and larger morphological features that were labelled with numbers and lower-case and capital letters (see Fig.~\ref{fig:HST}).
-The green circles in the left panel (labelled from {\it 1} to {\it 8}) were used to compute expansion patterns according to the SF-QM procedure on the 1994-1995 pair of images, the green squares in the right panel (labelled from {\it a} to {\it g}) were used in the SF-QM analysis of the 1994-2007 pair, the large rectangular regions (labelled from {\it A} to {\it F}) were used to study global expansion patterns for the 1994-2007 pair and, finally, the red squares in the left panel were used to study the expansion from all images with respect to the VLT MUSE image maps.
+The green circles in the left panel (labelled from {\it 1} to {\it 8}) were used to compute expansion patterns according to the SF-QM procedure on the 1994-1995 pair of images, the green squares in the right panel (labelled from {\it a} to {\it g}) were used in the SF-QM analysis of the 1994-2007 pair, the large rectangular regions (labelled from {\it A} to {\it F}) were used to study global expansion patterns for the 1994-2007 pair.

 We note that the angular expansion of a series of knots of T\,Pyx was investigated by \citet{Schaefer2010} using the \emph{HST} WFPC2 1994.2, 1995.8 and 2007.4 images.
-We thus start here using these same \emph{HST} WFPC2 images, comparing the 1994-2007 and 1995-2007 pairs.
+We thus start here using these same \emph{HST} WFPC2 images, comparing the 1994-1995 and 1994-2007 pairs.
 Table~\ref{tab:obs} lists the magnification factors $f$ and angular expansion values and expansion rates for all selected regions illustrated in Fig.~\ref{fig:HST}.
 For the 1994-1995 image pair, the SF-QM procedure was used, whereas for the 1994-2007 image pair both SF-QM and GF-QM procedures were applied.
 A similar approach is questionable to the 1994-2013 and 1995-2013 pairs given the differences in the transmission curves of their filters illustrated in Appendix~\ref{app:lines}.
+We note, none of our designations refer to same knots as used in \citet{Schaefer2010} and \citet{Shara+1997}.